 If you are applying as a Full-Practising Member, select that for both “Member Class” and “Practice Status”.

 If you are applying as a Non-Practising Member, select that for “Member Class” and for “Practice Status”, select “inactive”.

 Q9: I do not have a credit card.
 Is there another way I can make payment?

 Payments, such as those required for the Application Fee, new member dues, and member renewal dues, can only be processed by the MAMRT through credit card.
 The MAMRT accepts either and only MasterCard or VISA; other payment methods, such as personal cheques, prepaid credit cards or debit cards, cannot be processed through the MAMRT membership management database.

-There is another way to make payment - through the "Pre-Authorised Debit" ("PAD") Service - available to Full-Practicing Members (only) who wish to pre-pay the CAMRT/MAMRT dues/fees/PLI one year in advance by monthly bank account debits.
-Please contact the MAMRT Office for more information on how to subscribe to the PAD Service.Renewing Membership and Changes in Practice Status
+There is another way to make payment - through the "Pre-Authorised Debit" ("PAD") Service" - available to Full-Practicing Members (only) who wish to pre-pay the CAMRT/MAMRT dues/fees/PLI one year in advance by monthly bank account debits.
+Click here for more information About PAD and then contact the MAMRT Office for more information on how to subscribe.Renewing Membership and Changes in Practice Status

-What you do depends on the reason you are not working as a MRT.
+What you do depends on the reason you are or will not be working as a MRT.

 If you are leaving the profession on a permanent basis, for example, retirement or a career change, then you will resign your membership.